WWJ-TV: New name, new power, but no news

-CBS-Viacom merger and 62 CBS News
+CBS–Viacom merger and 62 CBS News

-In 1999, Viacom, owner of WKBD, acquired CBS.
+Viacom, the corporate parent of Paramount and owner of UPN affiliate WKBD-TV, acquired CBS in September 1999.
 In a number of markets, this combination created newly permitted duopolies between established CBS stations and UPN outlets.
-However, in Detroit, it was the UPN station, WKBD, that was larger and had a functional local news department.
-WWJ-TV's inability to launch a news service of their own was attributed to start-up costs that, while initially estimated at $1 million, were deemed too onerous but Detroit Free Press columnist John Smyntek criticized the station for having effectively become "a CBS relay transmitter".
+However, in Detroit, it was WKBD, the UPN station, that was larger and had a functional local news department.
+WWJ-TV's inability to launch a news service of its own was attributed to start-up costs that, while initially estimated at $1 million, were deemed too onerous; Detroit Free Press columnist John Smyntek criticized the station for having effectively become "a CBS relay transmitter".
 Even before the Viacom deal, the possibility of WKBD producing local news for channel 62 was being investigated, and a full dress rehearsal of a WWJ-TV newscast from channel 50 had been conducted.
-While WWJ-TV made considerably more money airing syndicated fare in lieu of local newscasts, those programs started to become more expensive to purchase and thus made local news cheaper.
+While WWJ-TV made considerably more money airing syndicated fare in lieu of local newscasts, those programs started to become more expensive to purchase and thus made cheaper local news more lucrative.

-Viacom appointed WKBD's general manager, Mike Dunlop, to head up both stations, though only financial and technical staffs were initially combined.
-In February 2001, it was then announced that WKBD would produce an 11 p.m. newscast for WWJ-TV, to use channel 50's existing talent from its Ten O'Clock News, starting on April 2.
-The move was made for two reasons: the station was losing its lucrative syndicated rights to Seinfeld, previously aired at 11 p.m., to WJBK-TV, and there were ratings and advertisers that only a newscast could command.
+Viacom appointed WKBD's general manager, Mike Dunlop, to head both stations, though only financial and technical staffs were initially combined.
+In February 2001, it was announced that WKBD would produce an 11 p.m. newscast for WWJ-TV, using channel 50's existing talent from its Ten O'Clock News, starting on April 2.
+The move was made for two reasons: the station was losing its lucrative syndicated rights to Seinfeld, previously aired at 11 pm, to WJBK-TV, and there were ratings and advertisers that only a newscast could command.
 However, it was built based around the resources of WKBD-TV, which already aired Detroit's least-watched local newscast as WJBK overtook it in the ratings at 10 p.m. right after the 1994 affiliation switch.
 While CBS wanted either a 5 p.m. or 6 p.m. newscast launched on WWJ-TV at the same time, Dunlop declined to do so, saying, "I'd rather go up against two newscasts at first than three".
+As channel 62 moved into channel 50's facilities in Southfield, seven technical employees lost their jobs.